What is Scientific Research? 2 Forms of Scientific Inquiry

 Skills for Scientific Research

-Following are the basic skills that require for conducting scientific research;
+The following are the essential skills required for conducting scientific research:

 Critical Thinking